-Note: in the context of the Scottish parliament the Programme for Government (which contains a yearly Legislative Programme) is a 5 year living programme which includes all the primary legislation (Bills/Acts) passing through the parliament.
+Note: in the context of the Scottish parliament the Programme for Government is a 5 year living programme which includes all the primary legislation (Bills/Acts) passing through the parliament.
 Law pertaining to state systems is also defined in secondary legislation (ministerial orders).